 Planning Area.
 The Pana'ewa Planning Area (approximately 3,200 acres) is located in the Waiākea ahupua'a, South Hilo District, Island and County of Hawai'i in the heart of Hilo in close proximity to urban services.
-The Hawaii Island Plan (2002) designates land use designations include:

-- approximately 425 acres for Residential Homestead use(approximately 425 acres), 1,500 acres for - Supplemental Agriculture Homestead use(approximately 1,500 acres), 446 acres for - Subsistence Agriculture Homestead use(approximately 446 acres), 40 acres for - Community Use (approximately 40 acres), 235 acres for - Commercial use (approximately 235 acres), and 365 acres for - Industrial (approximately 365 acres).
+The Hawaii Island Plan (2002) designates approximately 425 acres for Residential Homestead use, 1,500 acres for Supplemental Agriculture Homestead use, 446 acres for Subsistence Agriculture Homestead use, 40 acres for Community Use, 235 acres for Commercial use, and 365 acres for Industrial.
 The Pana'ewa Commercial/Industrial lots generate the most trust revenue from general leases of all DHHL regions in the State.
 As of 2015, 59 of 121 Commercial or Industrial lots were unencumbered.
 Of the 62 leased lots in the Planning Area, 45 of the lots are in the Kanoelehua Industrial Area (west of Kanoelehua Avenue), and the balance of 17 lots include the major commercial areas of Kuhio Mall, Waiākea Shopping Center, Target/Safeway, and the industrial lots along Railroad Avenue.